The Rum Diary (film): Production

 Hunter S. Thompson wrote the novel The Rum Diary in 1961, but it was not published until 1998.
 The independent production companies Shooting Gallery and SPi Films sought to adapt the novel into a film in 2000, and Johnny Depp was signed to star and to serve as executive producer.
 Nick Nolte was also signed to star alongside Depp.
 The project did not move past the development stage.
 During this stage, the author became so frustrated as to fire off an obscenity-laden letter calling the process a "waterhead fuckaround".

 In 2002, a new producer sought the project, and Benicio del Toro and Josh Hartnett were signed to star in the film adaptation.
 The second incarnation also did not move past the development stage.
 In 2007, producer Graham King acquired all rights to the novel and sought to film the adaptation under Warner Independent Pictures.
 Depp, who previously starred in the 1998 film adaptation of Thompson's novel Fear and Loathing in Las Vegas, was cast as the freelance journalist Paul Kemp.

 Several actresses including Scarlett Johansson and Keira Knightley reportedly expressed interest in the role of Chenault, however some "had reservations regarding the nudity the role calls for".
 Actress Amber Heard was cast in the role.
 Bruce Robinson joined to write the screenplay and to direct The Rum Diary.
 In 2009, Depp's production company Infinitum Nihil took on the project with the financial backing of King and his production company GK Films.
 Principal photography began in Puerto Rico on March 25, 2009.
 Composer Christopher Young signed on to compose the film's soundtrack.
 Robinson had been sober for six-and-a-half years before he started writing the screenplay for The Rum Diary.
 The filmmaker found himself suffering from writer's block.
 He started drinking a bottle of wine a day until he finished the script and then he quit drinking again.

-In regard to playing the character of Kemp, Depp compared and related it to his previous role in Fear and Loathing in Las Vegas.
+About playing the character of Kemp, Depp compared and related it to his previous role in Fear and Loathing in Las Vegas.
 He said “The way I approached it was that the character of Paul Kemp is Raoul Duke as he was learning to speak.
 It was like playing the same character, only 15 years before.
 This guy’s got something; there’s an energy burning underneath it, it’s just ready to pop up, shoot out.”